-You must re-register to vote if you are new to San Francisco, have moved, have had a name change, your signature has changed or you are changing party preference.
+You must re-register to vote if you are new to San Francisco, have moved, have changed your name, your signature has changed, or you want to change party preference.
 More information about registering to vote.

 Candidate Statements are an opportunity for all candidates to present a short videotaped review of their platforms and qualifications for the office.